JEK-III/DPLandscapePaper/DP_Landscape.md

 Finally, some are already looking past data publication to other metaphors, such as ‘data as software’, for solutions to unsolved problems.

 #What does "data publication" mean?
-The idea (and ideal) of researchers sharing data with one another for the common good is not a new one, but in recent years the conversation has shifted from sharing to "publishing" data.
+The idea (and ideal) of researchers sharing data with one another for the common good is not new, but what is new is a movement to formally "publish" data.
 The shift in language reflects a desire to fold datasets into the scholarly record and afford them the same status as traditional research products like journal articles.
 Although this goal is widely shared, consensus about what "publication" means when applied to data is lacking.
 Two properties are agreed on: published data is **available** now and for the indefinite future, without gatekeeping by the creator (although access may be limited by subscription or acceptance of a use agreement), and it is formally **citable** in the manner of a journal article.